Texas Senate Bill 140: What It Means for Your Mobile Messaging Campaigns

 • Voice calls for sales purposes

 The biggest change?
 Texas residents can now sue businesses directly if they violate these rules.
-They don’t have to file a complaint with a government agency first — they can go straight to court.
+They don’t have to file a complaint with a government agency first.
+They can go straight to court under the Texas Deceptive Trade Practices Act (DTPA).

 Texas Senate Bill 140 holds brands liable if they don't follow guidelines around SMS, MMS, and voice calls